You Need More than Just Thyroid Lab Tests

 Testosterone levels tend to be another casualty of thyroid disorders.

-Many women with hypothyroidism, especially if they have Hashimoto’s will find that their testosterone levels are also low.
+Many women with hypothyroidism, especially if they have Hashimoto’s, will find that their testosterone is low.

-Treating testosterone should start with treating your thyroid but you can also use testosterone creams and gels if necessary as well.
+Treating low testosterone should always start first by treating your thyroid but you also have the option of taking testosterone creams and gels which work very well for both men and women.

-Sex hormone-binding globulin is another tool that can actually give you important insight as to how well your thyroid medication (or thyroid in general) is functioning.
+Sex hormone-binding globulin is another tool that can actually give you important insight as to how your body is tolerating thyroid medication.

 SHBG is secreted by the liver and only in response to two hormones: